 “The warbler’s range really tracks the Hill Country.
 If we’re protecting the habitat for the bird, we’re protecting the watershed for the Edwards Aquifer, which is more vulnerable to pollution than any other aquifer in Texas,” says Bunch.

 The aquifer, the springs, and a network of caves above the aquifer are a unique subterranean ecosystem which hosts dozens of endemic species — i.e., those found nowhere else on Earth.
-Furthermore, Bunch notes, the Edwards Aquifer is the sole source of drinking water for about 3 million people.
+Furthermore, Bunch notes, the Edwards Aquifer is the sole source of drinking water for millions of people.

 “So, if we protect the warbler, we’re protecting all of these other species and the water supply,” says Bunch.

 Save Our Springs was founded in 1992 to protect the Edwards Aquifer, its springs, and the surrounding ecosystem.
 Last year, it enlisted Earthjustice’s help to fight off an effort led by a conservative litigation and policy outfit, the Texas Public Policy Foundation, to remove the golden-cheeked warbler from the federal list of endangered species.
 The foundation currently represents the Texas General Land Office in litigation seeking delisting.